 “Disgusted to discover today that someone filled with hatred tried to pull off the turban of one of my guests standing in line outside @UKParliament.
 I hope the @metpoliceuk /authorities will take urgent action,” Dhesi tweeted.

-According to the report, the police have confirmed being alerted at 5.20 pm about the assault outside the building adjacent to the Houses of Parliament, which is home to offices for MPs and their staff.
+According to the report, the police have confirmed being alerted at 5.20 pm about the assault outside outside Portcullis House, the building adjacent to the Houses of Parliament, which is home to offices for MPs and their staff.

-Police said no arrest has been made so far and they were probing the case.
+No arrest has been made so far, with the police probing the case.
+PTI